 To add another clip to the end of the first one, select it from the preview window on the top left hand side, then drag it and drop it on the end of the first clip.
 You can do this as often as you like to build up your composite movie.

-To add a picture from Apple Photos, select the “Photos Library” from the media window (far left side), navigate to the photo you want, then select it.
-A + sign will appear in the bottom right of the selected photo and clicking that will add the photo to the end of the movie.
-Once its there you can drag and drop it to wherever you like, or lengthen it (it defaults to 4 seconds long) and change it’s colours, or shape or make it look like you are zooming into it etc. More on those thing below.
+To add a picture from Apple Photos, choose “My Media” from the top left hand side of the main window.
+The select the “Photos” from the far left side.
+You will need to navigate to the photo you want, then click on it.
+A “+” sign will appear in the bottom right of the selected photo and clicking that will add the photo to the end of the movie.
+Once its there you can drag and drop it to wherever you like, or lengthen it (it defaults to 4 seconds long) and change it’s colours, or shape or make it look like you are zooming into it etc. More on that below.

-The next button along is the Colour correction button.
-You need to select a clip and fiddle with the sliders to get the clip looking as good as you can.
-It can be very fiddly to get it right so don’t go there unless there is something wrong with the colours that you can’t fix with the first button.
+The next button along is the image correction button.
+After you have selected a clip click on the palate button and fiddle with the sliders to adjust the brightness, contrast and saturation to get the clip looking as good as you can.
+It can be very fiddly to get it right.
+But remember the Control Z button will help if you have messed it up.

 The crop button gives you a chance to remove parts of the picture (on the edges) that shouldn’t be there.
 It will automatically adjust the size of the picture to make ups for the fact you have just cut a bit off the edge.
 You also have an option to use a “Ken Burns” effects.
 That means you can generate what looks like a zoom in or out by using the settings for the start and end of a clip.
 The computer calculates everything in-between to make a smooth zoom between.
 Why not give it a try.